alexpdp7/alexpdp7/hardware/about_headphones.md

 * The battery is decent, but you will have to be more careful with running out of battery.
   However, they have wireless charging, which is nice.
   I'm somewhat concerned about battery degradation too.
+* True wireless earbuds can be inconvenient, if you are on the street and you want to remove them, you either need to locate their case and store them in (takes time), put them in a pocket...
+  They don't have a very secure fit, and if they fall of your ear, there is no cable that will prevent them from falling into the floor and breaking (I think this happened to my 65t), or into a toilet, etc.

 I like using these to listen to music, or to watch TV.